smachaje/LTI_Jitsi_Plugin/README.md

 # LTI_Jitsi_Plugin

+LTI configuration is LMS specific.
+The instructions below show Blackboard Learn and Canvas configuration:

-Installation instructions in Blackboard Learn:
+Installation instructions in Blackboard Learn:\

 1. In Admin panel, navigate to LTI Integrations
 2. Approve apps.dataii.com as an LTI domain